DoDAO-io/dodao-academy-guides/generated/markdown/ethereum-token-standards-dodao-academy.md

 ---
+## Evaluation

+undefined

+##### What is the use of 'Hooks' in ERC-777?

+- [x]  Through hooks, a contract can get tokens and be notified in a single transaction
+- [ ]  They are used to create a token
+- [ ]  They are used to specify the total supply of tokens
+- [ ]  They are used to specify the owner of the token

+##### How is ERC-1155 different from ERC-20 and ERC-721?

+- [ ]  ERC-1155 is a standard for NFTs only
+- [ ]  it prevents fund loss
+- [x]  both fungible tokens and non-fungible tokens can be created from a single deployed contract
+- [ ]  ERC-1155 makes token transfer easy

+##### What statements are correct regarding ERC-4626?

+- [x]  It optimises and unifies technical parameter of yield bearing vaults
+- [ ]  It is used for renting out your NFTs
+- [x]  It will reduce integration efforts for developers
+- [ ]  It is used in transferring fungible tokens

+---
 ## Other for Fungible Tokens

 ## Other Standards for Fungible Tokens

-* **ERC-1400:** The ERC-1404 consensus allows token creators greater control over token circulation and user visibility.
+* **ERC-1404:** The ERC-1404 consensus allows token creators greater control over token circulation and user visibility.
 The token differs from the typical ERC-20 standard frequently applied to altcoins by having the ability to identify holders of the token and freeze supply.
 * **ERC-223:** Token contracts and contracts working with specific tokens can implement standard functions described in ERC-223 to prevent unintentional token sends to contracts and make token transactions behave like ether transactions.
 * **ERC-667:** The ERC-677 standard aims to provide additional functionality without overriding the existing ERC-20 standard.
 This standard adds a new function, transferAndCall(), which is unlike the ERC-223 standard, which overrides the existing transfer() function.
 * **ERC-1203:** The Standard interface for a token contract with multiple token classes is also ERC-20 compatible, which makes it an ideal solution for those looking to use a variety of tokens within their application or system.